I’m Not Dead; Only Sleeping

 I’m just not buying into the 2016 negative hype.

 My life isn’t perfect, but I do have the tendency of looking at the bright side.
 Or maybe when you’re like me and battle with depression, you appreciate the good days.
 When you’re often at the bottom of a hole you can enjoy the smallest bit on sunlight that shines down.
-It’s all in the perspective.
+It’s all in the perspective, and for those seeking help with addiction and mental health, resources like https://drugrehabilitation.uk/ can offer support when times are tough.

 A few times this year, when a tweet has appeared about another celebrity death, I’ve said, “Oh no, how sad!”
 Then I’ve read the onslaught of condolences and memories.
 I’m a quasi fan-girl and know how the frenzy can get out of hand.
 But quickly my interest dies.
 I’m old and people are passing.
 It’s just a fact.